-Register O’Donnell Reports Mixed Results for 1st Quarter 2017 Real Estate Activity
+Register O’Donnell Delivers Third Quarter of Year 2021 Real Estate Activity Report

 Register O’Donnell concluded, “While the numbers were a bit contradictory, I am confident that Norfolk County real estate remains a very strong commodity.
-The Registry will continue to monitor the housing inventory levels very closely”
+The Registry will continue to monitor the housing inventory levels and future real estate indicators closely.”

 The Norfolk County Registry of Deeds is located at 649 High Street in Dedham.
 The Registry is a resource for homeowners, title examiners, mortgage lenders, municipalities and others with a need for secure, accurate, accessible land record information.
 All land record research information can be found on the Registry’s website www.norfolkdeeds.org.
 Residents in need of assistance can contact the Registry of Deeds Customer Service Center via telephone at (781) 461-6101, or email us at email@example.com.